Nannau Hall: Current state

 The 18th-century flanking pavilions were demolished, and the building's fabric deteriorated.
 As of 2017, the renovation cost was believed to be around £500,000.
 By 2019, the theft of lead from the roof saw the house "deteriorating rapidly".
 In 2021, Cadw estimated the new temporary roof renovation at a cost of £100,000.

 By 2021, efforts to address the condition of the building were being undertaken by the Snowdonia National Park Authority, they were supported by the Society for the Protection of Ancient Buildings.
-As of August 2024, the roof remains unrepaired and uncovered, putting the protected building at risk of water damage and structural decay.
+As of 2025, the home and most of the estate including lodges and forests were put up for sale for £15,000,000 for 2,837 acres (3/4 of estate), with the rest of the estate available to purchase in March 2027.

-Myths and legends of Nannau
+Myths and legends

 Gwiber Coed Y Moch

-The area around Nannau's original pig grazing forest and its front gate, Coed Y Moch is said to have been home to a dragon that was venomous and could enchant you with its gaze.
-The dragon was said to have been slain by a shepherd by the shores of Llyn Cynwch.
+The area around Nannau's original pig grazing forest and its front gate, Coed Y Moch is said to have been home to a large serpent that was venomous and could enchant you with its gaze.
+The serpent was said to have been slain by a shepherd by the shores of Llyn Cynwch.